MeredithEth0/Quiz-project/README.md

 # Accessibilty
 - Look at lighthouse (upload succeeded pass)
-*To be added*
+*Coming soon*

 # Deployment
 - The webpage is deployed by GitHub pages.
-The URL for this page is [LINK](https://mereditheth0.github.io/Quiz-project/)
+To get to this page  [CLICK HERE](https://mereditheth0.github.io/Quiz-project/)